Generic Name: benzoyl peroxide and sodium hyaluronate topical (BEN zoe il per OX ide and SOE dee um HYE al ure ON ate)

 See also: Side effects (in more detail)

-What other drugs will affect benzoyl peroxide and sodium hyaluronate topical?
+What other drugs will affect Zacare (benzoyl peroxide and sodium hyaluronate topical)?

 It is not likely that other drugs you take orally or inject will have an effect on topically applied benzoyl peroxide and sodium hyaluronate.
 But many drugs can interact with each other.
 Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.